-It’s easy to add a fun theme to a baking soda experiment and we this month we have a fun Valentine’s Day chemistry activity with a love potion theme!
-This Valentines baking soda vinegar experiment are perfect for exploring states of matter and chemical reactions with common kitchen ingredients!
-You will find simple science is so much fun when you can a holiday twist to it.
+It’s easy to add a fun theme to a baking soda experiment and this month we have a fun Valentine’s Day chemistry activity with a love potion theme!
+This Valentine’s Day baking soda and vinegar experiment is perfect for exploring states of matter and chemical reactions with common kitchen ingredients.
+We have tons of fun Valentine science experiments you are sure to love!

-We came up with a very fun and fizzy theme this month, a Valentines baking soda vinegar experiment!
-You can grab basic supplies right out of the kitchen cabinet and create awesome, simple science activities the kids’ love!
+We came up with a very fun and fizzy theme this month, a Valentine’s baking soda vinegar experiment!
+You can grab the basic supplies right out of the kitchen cabinet and create awesome, simple science activities the kids love!

-This Valentines day potion mixing tray is just that!
+This Valentine’s day potion mixing tray is just that!
 Simple, fun, and engaging for young kids and great for early childhood development.
 Who doesn’t like to mix potions and concoctions?
-You and your kids can enjoy simple chemistry for Valentine’s Day!
+Enjoy simple chemistry for Valentine’s Day!

-The kitchen is full of simple science with simple ingredients that are budget friendly.
-You might want to see this heart oobleck while you are mixing up new substances in the kitchen.
+The kitchen is full of simple science with simple ingredients that are budget-friendly.
+This candy heart oobleck is great also great to make while you are mixing up new substances in the kitchen.

 - Baking soda